 In college, while still eating poorly and going up on the scale, I started thinking more about indulgences in society, how food is portrayed to us in the media, and what the food we are eating is eating.
 I think I partially became more interested in this because I constantly had horrible stomach aches, hormone and skin issues, and other ailments.
 Though I wasn’t ready to change my lifestyle at the time (wish I could give my twenty-year-old self a kick in the butt), I did start educating myself and thinking about the food we are consuming and its affect on society and our bodies.

 During that time, I cut out meat for over a year.
 I couldn’t afford good-quality meat at the time and I thought this was a good solution.
 Makes sense, right?
 Wrong!

-I work daily on stress management, creating a more natural, less toxic home, and so much more.
-I’ve developed daily or weekly practices, such as meditation and working with a trainer, to enhance my quality of life, and go hand-in-hand with clean eating.
+I work daily on stress management, creating a less toxic home, and so much more.
+I’ve developed daily or weekly practices, such as meditation, working with a trainer, and going to therapy, to enhance my quality of life, and go hand-in-hand with clean eating.

 Now, do I ever go out and indulge on cocktails and less clean food than you will find here?

 YES.
 I do and I am completely comfortable sharing that.
 It is important to remember to have balance and to know and listen to your body.
 When I was sick all of the time, I couldn’t go out and indulge and enjoy, because I would feel terrible later.
 Now, I have gotten my body to a point and where on occasion I can and I do!
 Think of it as an 80/20 or 90/10 approach where you let yourself enjoy and have what you want, but the larger percentage of the time you are eating clean (and that doesn’t mean boring!).